VictorTrarbach/VictorTrarbach/README.md

 - 🔭 I’m currently a Dropshipping Owner able to provide services of Dev - IA automation.

 - 🌱 I’m currently creating a solid Angular Base, as much as AI learning.
+Following curiosity.

 - 📫 How to reach me: https://www.linkedin.com/in/victor-trarbach-nunes-a95648b7/